How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Recognition and reminders ๐Ÿ””

 Fitness apps retention strongly depends on whether you stay in peopleโ€™s subconsciousness and background or not.
 That means, as more users see your brand and feel like itโ€™s โ€œintegratedโ€ in their minds theyโ€™re more likely to stay.
+This principle applies to health app retention rate as well.

 By running marketing campaigns for your brand in an app, constantly reaching out to your clients, you unintentionally become known and remembered.